PierreGrognet/ChIPseq_Workshop/QuBit.md

 ### Prepare the sample measurements

-- Wortex the samples
+- Vortex the samples
 - Add QuBit working solution to the assay tube so that the final volume in each tube is 200µL
 - Add your sample.
-You sample can be anywhere from 1-10µL.
+Your sample can be anywhere from 1-10µL.
 Measuring 2µL is  classical.

 ### To the standard and samples